Botanical Name: Withania somnifera

 Its root are used in treating general debility.
 It is taken in 2 gram doses for this purpose.

-The root is effective in the treatment of rheumatic affections.
+The root is effective in the treatment of rheumatism.
 It should be taken in 3 gram doses in treating this condition.

 The root is also a narcotic, inducing deep sleep and hence beneficial in treating insomnia without sedative effect.

 Ashwagandha is beneficial in the treatment of chest diseases such as cough and cold.
 The root can be taken either in the form of powder in 3 gram doses or in the form of decoction.
 Berries and seeds can also be taken for chest complaints with beneficial results.

 The herb helps to cure female sterility.
 Powder of the roots in 6 gram doses can be taken with milk for 5 to 6 successive nights after menstruation.

 The leaves of the plant are beneficial in treating sever disorders.
 Fomentation of the leaves is good for boils and swollen hands and feet.

 A paste of the Ashwagandha leaves is locally applied to kill lice infesting the body and on carbuncles (painful swelling inside skin) and syphilitic sores.

 Other Uses Aphrodisiac: Two to four grams of the root with milk or ghee can be taken as an aphrodisiac to enhance libido.
 The drug is beneficial in the treatment of spermatorrhoea or involuntary ejaculation.